Religiously motivated hate speech/discrimination in Canada

 Because of this policy, some provincial law societies across Canada have denied accreditation to the university.
 This prevents their graduates from practicing laws in those provinces.

 The EFC and CHEC are conservative Christian agencies.
-Both appear to sincerely believe that "freedom of religion" should extend beyond freedom of religious belief, speech, assembly, proseltizing, etc. and also include the freedom of TWU to actively discriminate against students and potential students based on their marital status and sexual orientation.
+Both appear to sincerely believe that "freedom of religion" should extend beyond freedom of religious belief, speech, assembly, proseltizing, etc. It should also include the religious freedom of TWU to actively discriminate against students and potential students based on their marital status and/or sexual orientation.

 By coincidence, the U.S. Supreme Court heared a similar case during 2017-DEC.
 It was also based on whether religious freedom extends to include the religious freedom to discriminate.
 A baker in Colorado refused to bake a custom wedding cake for a same-sex couple.
 The refusal was based on the baker's conservative Christian religious beliefs.
 In this case, the High Court sidestepped the real issue.
 They only ruled that the baker had been unfairly treated by the Colorado Human Rights Commission.
 We will have to wait for a different lawsuit to determine whether U.S. stores are free to discriminate against customers based on sincere religous reasons.

 In Canada, the two agencies issued a joint statement saying that they will argue that: